-The Hemodialysis Training Program at DTI is an entry-level training program that provides theory and practical instruction in the care and treatment of renal patients.
+The Hemodialysis Training Program at DTI is an entry-level training program that provides theory and practical instruction in the care and treatment of renal patients along with machine and water treatment systems.
 The general objective of the program is to help the student attain a fundamental grounding in hemodialysis, including:

 - An introduction to the theory and practice of anatomy and physiology;

 - An understanding of the kidneys and urinary system;